ckan/ckanext-dataset-series/README.md

 ## UI

-Use the `series_navigation.html` snippet to add a series navigation to the dataset page.
-For example, adjust your `package/read.html` template to include the snippet:
+The extension includes a `series_navigation.html` snippet that adds a series navigation to the dataset page, with links to the previous and next datasets in the series.
+The snippet is left deliberately unstyled so sites can tweak it to fit their own design.

+For example, you can adjust your `package/read.html` template to include the snippet in the following way:

 ```Jinja
 {% ckan_extends %}